jsmolka/tensor-ocr/README.md

 or download a release.

+Download model.zip from https://github.com/jsmolka/tensor-ocr/releases and extract its contents into the src/data directory of the downloaded directory.

-Change into the download directory and install the required python packages:
+Change into the downloaded directory and install the required python packages:

 ```pip install -r requirements.txt```

 ## How to use